aws/aws-graviton-getting-started/aws-lambda/README.md

 If your functions don’t use architecture-specific dependencies or binaries, you can switch from one architecture to the other with a single configuration change.
 Many functions using interpreted languages such as Node.js and Python, or functions compiled to Java bytecode, can switch without any changes.
 Ensure you check binaries in dependencies, Lambda layers, and Lambda extensions.

 ### Building function code for Graviton2
-For compiled languages like Rust and Go, you can use the `provided.al2` [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), which supports Arm.
+For compiled languages like Rust and Go, you can use the `provided.al2` or `provided.al2023`  [custom runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), which supports Arm.
 You provide a binary that communicates with the [Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html).

 When compiling for Go, set `GOARCH` to `arm64`.
 ```